-the ignition key locks or unlocks the driver's door by turning clockwise or counterclockwise, respectively.
+the ignition key locks or unlocks both driver's cab doors by turning clockwise or counterclockwise, respectively.

 and these two

 The side loading doors may be likewise locked from the outside or from the inside by turning the locking knob.
 To open these doors flush against the side of the vehicle all you have to do is to remove the retaining straps from the inside hook.